sustainabilityproject/sustainandgain.fun/README.md

 ├───leagues         A Django app that manages leagues users compete in (see above for Django app structure) │
 ├───media           Stores media such as user profile pictures and uploaded images.
 │
-├───promotional things  Promotional information for the client like logos and images │
 ├───static              Contains static resources which need to be loaded elsewhere like the favicon.
 │